shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Because?”

+She shook her head.
 “I knew you wouldn’t understand.”

 “What?
 Ersie, no!
 Tell me!”